 We have high standards and expect the girls to do well.
 We have specialist teachers for English, Maths and Science amongst other subjects.
 The girls are taught in half classes on their timetable with a maximum of 12 in each half class group, these are not based on ability.
 The smaller groups provide a high ratio of adults to children in each year which ensures that your daughter gets unique quality teaching time in a nurturing but challenging environment.

 Online assessments are carried out each term, the results are tracked allowing us to adjust the teaching and learning.
 When a child excels at a particular subject there is extension work set and equally if a child has difficulty grasping something, interventions are put in place.

 Our results speak for themselves in terms of which schools our girls go onto and the offers received and Scholarships awarded, see here.

-In Reception we accept 24 girls into the class from those who are registered on our Entry List and then go to our Waiting List.
 Once the offer of a place has been accepted by the parents and an acceptance fee has been paid, the girls arrive in Reception in the Autumn Term and we work with them on our EYFS programme.

 Parents may move their daughter to us in Reception to Year 6 from another school following a meeting with the Head or the Head of Pre-Prep if there are spaces available.
-We would arrange for your daughter to take part in informal assessments for us to be aware of her levels and for you to know that this is the right school for her.
+We would arrange for your daughter to take part in informal assessments for us to be aware of her learning levels and for you to know that this is the right school for her.
 We would contact her current school for a reference and ask you for a copy of her most recent school report.